CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 DCCF to CLC/add-claim-storage-dccf-clc.md

 }}}

 ### Article Overview
-This article explains how to create a Linux Protection Group.
+This article explains how to add and claim storage to the SRNs in the production and DR side.
 ### Requirements
 Access to the Production SRN in CenturyLink Cloud and permissions to add raw disks to it.